 “Well yeah, I mean…my friend said it was off 59…”

 “Yeah, okay, so I guess we’re very lost.”

 “What’s the name of the bayou?”

 “Yeah, that’d be back that way.
 Go up to the crossroads and turn left, all the way down.”

 I thanked the men and darted back to the car near hysterics.
 I knew we wouldn’t find the bayou, and I was disappointed.
 I felt guilty for dragging Alana around for two hours.
 And I could only imagine how far off track we’d gotten.

 “So, we should be three hours from Birmingham right now?” she asked.

 Five hours.
 We’d been five hours away when we were in New Orleans, and we were still five hours away.
 We wouldn’t be back in town until ten thirty.

 I spent the ride back alternating between apologizing and laughing to the point of tears.
 I called Judson to try to explain.
-He seemed mutually disgusted and amused at our inability to follow his directions and said he’d see us in five hours.
+He seemed amused at our inability to follow his directions and said he’d see us in five hours.